 Carolyn holds a bachelor’s degree in liberal arts and communications from Villanova University, from which she graduated Summa Cum Laude.
 She also obtained a master’s degree in business administration from Harvard Business School, where she was a Baker Scholar.
 Carolyn is a member of the Villanova University Board of Trustees.
 She resides in Montclair, New Jersey with Doug, her husband, and Taylor and Kennedy, their twin daughters.

-Jae Goodman is Chief Creative Officer and Co-Head of CAA Marketing, a division of leading entertainment and sports agency Creative Artists Agency (CAA).
+Jae Goodman is Chief Executive Officer at Observatory (formerly CAA Marketing).
+Prior to his role at Observatory, Goodman served as Chief Creative Officer and Co-Head of CAA Marketing, a division of leading entertainment and sports agency Creative Artists Agency (CAA).
 CAA Marketing provides corporate clients with creative solutions that leverage the power of entertainment to build brands and drive business results.
 CAA Marketing clients include AB-InBev, Chipotle, Coca-Cola, Diageo, General Motors, Jimmy John’s, and Bonobos.
 Past projects include work for Burberry, Dell, GAP, Microsoft, Nike, (RED), Virgin, and dozens more.

 Under Goodman’s leadership, CAA Marketing has earned four Cannes Grand Prix in four different categories (Film, Cyber, PR, Branded Content & Entertainment) and twenty Cannes Lions in total.
 CAA Marketing is also responsible for the first and second brand films to be accepted to the Sundance Film Festival, eight Emmy nominations with four wins for three different brand clients, nine Webby Awards in six years for four different clients, and one of TED’s 10 Ads Worth Spreading.